Our Process

 • Associations.

-In the context of the discovery of Consumer Insights, ethnographic research is particularly useful, employing observational methods and techniques.
+In the context of Consumer Insights discovery, ethnographic research is particularly useful, employing observational methods and techniques.

 The most commonly used methods are: